Swimming Holes in West Virginia

 Frequently Asked Questions

-How many swimming holes are in WV?
+How many swimming holes are in West Virginia?

-Which swimming holes in WV are free?
+Which swimming holes in West Virginia are free?

-Based on the conditions reported across WV's listed sites, fall tends to offer the best swimming conditions — warm enough water with manageable crowds.
+Based on the conditions reported across West Virginia's listed sites, fall tends to offer the best swimming conditions — warm enough water with manageable crowds.
 Late spring is ideal for waterfall flows; check USGS streamflow data before visiting any river site after rainfall.
 Spring-fed pools in the state often maintain consistent temperatures year-round.
 Always check current weather and water conditions before heading out.